polygoat/natex-py/README.md

 ```

 ## Usage
-NatEx provides the same API as the `re` package, but adds the following special characters:
+NatEx provides the same API as the [`re` package], but adds the following special characters:

 | Symbol | Meaning                  |
 |:------:| ------------------------ |